Translation Centre for the Bodies of the European Union: Function

-InterActive Terminology for Europe (IATE)
+InterActive Terminology for Europe

-As part of its function, the Centre manages IATE, the largest terminology database in the world, on behalf of the EU institutions.
+As part of its function, the Centre manages Inter-Active Terminology for Europe, the largest terminology database in the world, on behalf of the EU institutions.

 Legal background

-The Regulation (Council Regulation (EC) No 2965/94) establishing the Centre was adopted by the Council of the European Union in November 1994.
-It was revised on two occasions: firstly, in 1995 (Council Regulation (EC) No 2610/95), to extend the Centre’s activities to those institutions and bodies that have a translation service and to strengthen interinstitutional cooperation in the field of translation; and, secondly, in 2003 (Council Regulation (EC) No 1645/2003), to bring certain provisions into line with the Council Regulation on the Financial Regulation applicable to the general budget of the European Communities.
+The Regulation (Council Regulation (EC) No 2965/94) establishing the centre was adopted by the Council of the European Union in November 1994.
+It was revised on two occasions: firstly, in 1995 (Council Regulation (EC) No 2610/95), to extend the centre's activities to those institutions and bodies that have a translation service and to strengthen interinstitutional cooperation in the field of translation; and, secondly, in 2003 (Council Regulation (EC) No 1645/2003), to bring certain provisions into line with the Council Regulation on the Financial Regulation applicable to the general budget of the European Communities.

 Governance

-The Centre is governed by a Management Board with representatives from the Member States, its clients and two representatives from the European Commission.
-The Chairman of the Management Board is Christos ELLINIDES, Director-General of the Directorate-General for Translation of the European Commission.
+The centre is governed by a management board with representatives from the Member States, its clients and two representatives from the European Commission.
+The chairman of the management board is Christos Ellinides, Director-General of the Directorate-General for Translation of the European Commission.

-The Centre’s legal representative is the Director, Ildikó HORVÁTH, who is responsible for its day-to-day administration and who reports to the Centre’s Management Board.
+The centre's legal representative is the Director, Ildikó Horváth, who is responsible for its day-to-day administration and who reports to the centre's management board.